 EXPLANATION OF LIMITED AVAILABILITY:

 Now you know why it is me who answers the phone when you schedule a consultation with our firm.
 If you want to know about me from a more personal standpoint (who exactly is the lawyer you have entrusted your case with), you can read up on me on the “About The Author” page (this will open in a new page so that you won’t lose your spot here).
-Once you finish reading that, you will know why I defend these cases, and I hope by now you know why I take those accused of piracy as clients, even though I do believe in copyright rights, fair competition, and the like.
+Once you finish reading that, you will know why I defend these cases, and I hope by now you know why I take those accused of p-iracy as clients (spelled that way on purpose), even though I do believe in copyright rights, fair competition, and the like.

 A number of you have asked me why I only make 2-3 appointments available each day (and I often even limit this).
 The answer is simply because I do not believe in ‘scaling up’ my law firm to turn the copyright trolling business into a mega profit center or a turn-key business.
 I do not run ads (although I have thought about it to knock out those who advertise but secretly represent the copyright holders in forcing a settlement using scare tactics (doing the plaintiff attorney’s job) regardless of guilt.
 I call these attorneys by many names, such as “defense attorneys in name only,” etc., but for professional reasons, let’s just keep it at that there are good defense attorneys, and there are bad defense attorneys (‘good’ and ‘bad’ being a measure of whether they really represent you or the copyright holders).